+- Identify locations:

-- Consult with outreach workers, people who are or have been homeless, shelter or services staff, police, fire department, school systems, businesses, community development organizations, faith-based groups, housing inspectors, parks and recreation staff, etc. - Regardless of the accuracy of your records or number of volunteers, nobody knows more about where to find and how to approach homeless people than homeless or formerly homeless persons themselves.
+- Consult with outreach workers, people who are or have been homeless, shelter or services staff, police, fire department, school systems, businesses, community development organizations, faith-based groups, housing inspectors, parks and recreation staff, etc.

+- Regardless of the accuracy of your records or number of volunteers, nobody knows more about where to find and how to approach homeless people than homeless or formerly homeless persons themselves.
 Ask homeless or formerly homeless persons to volunteer as guides.
+Enlist homeless persons staying in shelters to aide in the count.

+- Review where individuals and families experiencing homelessness were located during the last count.

+- Develop a list of places/locations to visit

+- Areas to consider: streets, parks, campgrounds, storage facilities, used car lots, 24-hour establishments (e.g., stores, gas stations, Laundromats, fast food/restaurants/taverns) and their parking lots, rest stops, abandoned buildings, farm buildings, rental storage containers, caves, vehicles, and other similar places

+- Finalize strategy for street/public places count with focus on:

+- Safety

-Enlist homeless persons staying in shelters to aide in the count. - Review where individuals and families experiencing homelessness were located during the last count - Develop a list of places/locations to visit - Areas to consider: streets, parks, campgrounds, storage facilities, used car lots, 24-hour establishments (e.g., stores, gas stations, Laundromats, fast food/restaurants/taverns) and their parking lots, rest stops, abandoned buildings, farm buildings, rental storage containers, caves, vehicles, and other similar places - Finalize strategy for street/public places count with focus on: - Safety - Number and experience of enumerators - Distance between locations - Avoid duplication of effort - Train everyone participating in the street count. - Ground rules - Recording information/use of forms - What to do in an emergency - Send out notifications to - Local businesses - Law enforcement city, county, state - Media paper, television, radio - Service providers homeless, social service, and other (faith, civic, educational) - People experiencing homelessness - General community - Provide written guidelines, maps, and directions. - Assign survey administrators in pairs or teams by experience select a team leader who has previous experience working with this population and is familiar with the area. - Develop communication strategies (cell phones, central number, radios/walkie talkies). - Provide or make sure enumerators are equipped with pencils, clipboards, forms, flashlights, identification, and incentives for people they encounter, if possible (socks, blankets, food). - Keep notes of where enumerators did and did not observe people to use for count planning in the future. - Provide coffee, snacks, and food for returning enumerators, if possible. - Collect all forms as soon as teams return and immediately review for any problems. - The coalition's data is due to THN by February 17th.
+- Number and experience of enumerators

+- Distance between locations

+- Avoid duplication of effort

+- Train everyone participating in the street count.

+- Ground rules

+- Recording information/use of Counting Us Application

+- What to do in an emergency

+- Send out notifications to

+- Local businesses

+- o Law enforcement city, county, state

+- Media paper, television, radio

+- Service providers homeless, social service, and other (faith, civic, educational)

+- People experiencing homelessness

+- General community

+- Provide written guidelines, maps, and directions.

+- Assign survey administrators in pairs or teams by experience select a team leader who has previous experience working with this population and is familiar with the area. - Develop communication strategies (cell phones, central number, radios/walkie talkies). - Provide or make sure enumerators are equipped with pencils, clipboards, forms, flashlights, identification, and incentives for people they encounter, if possible (socks, blankets, food). - Keep notes of where enumerators did and did not observe people to use for count planning in the future. - Provide coffee, snacks, and food for returning enumerators, if possible. - Collect all forms as soon as teams return and immediately review for any problems. - The coalition's data is due to THN by 11:59PM on January 25th, 2018. - If you have saved drafts and cannot upload all surveys by the deadline, please notify Kristin@thn.org for extension.